davidgma/google-sheets-demo/README.md

 ![Get the repository path](https://github.com/davidgma/google-sheets-demo/raw/master/screenshots/04_repository_path.png "Get the repository path")

 Now go into a command prompt on your local machine.
 I use Linux so there will be some differences if you are using Windows, such as the directory separator character.
 Navigate to a directory that is just above where you want the new code to be:
 `cd ~/local/dev`

 Issue the Angular Cli command to create a new project.
 It will automatically create a subdirectory named after the project and write all the files there.
+You can replace 'google-sheets-demo' by whatever you want to call your project.
 `ng new google-sheets-demo`

 Go into the new subdirectory: